bigyanse/system-design/60DaysofLearning.md

     - Now we can ask other design questions like:
         - Does it make sense to cache single thumbnail images?
         - Should we cache a whole set of images in one entry?
-        - Does it make sense to precompute the thumbnails?
+        - Does it make sense to pre-compute the thumbnails?
     - To make these estimates realistic we'll have to know the performance of the services.
 To know if caching is a good design alternative, for example, we'll have to know how long it takes to write into our cache.
     - Things to Remember
         - Back-of-the-envelope calculations allows to take a look at different variations.